The 2021 Q2 volume of eCheck payments reached a

 To conduct an electronic check payment, the consumer has to provide the same data as they would on a paper check, namely:

-Parties Involved in eCheck Payment Processing
+Parties Involved in the eCheck Payment Process

 There are four main parties involved in the payment processing of eChecks: